spacetelescope/romancal/docs/roman/ramp_fitting/description.rst

 -----------------------------

 The segment fitting implementation is based on Section 5 of Casertano et. al. 2022.
+If there is only one segment, no fitting is performed.

 A set of auxiliary quantities are computed as follows:

 .. math::
    F0 &= \sum_{i=0}^{N-1} W_i